 - Court records that display the outcome of the case

 Criminal histories can impact immigration applications and petitions.
 If either you or your fiancé have a criminal history it is a good idea to discuss with an immigration attorney prior to your submission.

 Where Do I Send My Complete I-129F Petition?

-Once you have completed your I-129F petition, the final step is to send it the USCIS with the $340 filing fee.
+Once you have completed your I-129F petition, the final step is to send it the USCIS with the filing fee attached.
 Be sure to keep a copy of the application for your records.
 If you are sending your petition by the U.S. Mail, the address is:

 United States Citizenship and Immigration Services

 (Keep in mind that filing fees and filing addresses are subject to change.
 You can always check with USCIS for the most updated filing information.)

 I Sent In My I-129F Petition, What’s Next?

 Congratulations on completing your I-129F petition.
 You are well on your way to receiving your K-1 Fiancé Visa.

 In a few weeks or so, the USCIS will send you back a Form I-797C Notice of Action.
 The notice will give you important information about how to track the status of your petition.